RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 Red Hat OpenShift Application Runtimes includes a powerful maven plugin that can take an existing Quarkus application and generate the necessary Kubernetes configuration.

-Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces `Terminal`:
+Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces Terminal:

 `oc new-build registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift:1.5 --binary --name=inventory-quarkus -l app=inventory-quarkus`

 This build uses the new [Red Hat OpenJDK Container Image](https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html/red_hat_java_s2i_for_openshift/index), providing foundational software needed to run Java applications, while staying at a reasonable size.

-> `NOTE`: Make sure if you log in OpenShift via `oc login command` at Terminal.
+> NOTE: Make sure if you log in OpenShift via `oc login command` at Terminal.

 Start and watch the build, which will take about a minute to complete: